Panda Bear (musician)

-Noah Benjamin Lennox, also known by his moniker Panda Bear, is an American musician, singer-songwriter, multi-instrumentalist, and co-founding member of the band Animal Collective.
-In addition to his work with that group, Lennox has released six solo LPs since 1999, with his 2007 album Person Pitch inspiring the chillwave genre and numerous other acts.
-His subsequent albums Tomboy (2011) and Panda Bear Meets the Grim Reaper (2015) both reached the Billboard 200.

-Lennox was primarily raised in Baltimore, Maryland, where he sang tenor in his high school chamber choir, and studied piano and cello.
-The name "Panda Bear" derived from his habit of drawing pandas on his early mixtapes as a teenager.
-He and the other members of Animal Collective began collaborating in the late 1990s.
-He has also collaborated with other artists, including Daft Punk on their 2013 single "Doin' It Right", Dean Blunt on his song "9", Braxe + Falcon on their 2020 single "Step by Step", and Sonic Boom on the 2022 album Reset.
-Since 2004, he has lived in Lisbon, Portugal.
+Noah Benjamin Lennox (born 1978), known by his moniker Panda Bear, is an American musician, singer-songwriter, multi-instrumentalist, and co-founding member of the band Animal Collective, with whom he started collaborating in the late 1990s.
+Lennox has also released six solo LPs since 1999 under the name of Panda Bear, including Person Pitch (2007), Tomboy (2011) and Panda Bear Meets the Grim Reaper (2015) (the latter two both reaching the Billboard 200.
+He has also collaborated with other artists, including Daft Punk on their 2013 single "Doin' It Right", Dean Blunt on his song "9", Braxe + Falcon on their 2020 single "Step by Step", and Sonic Boom on the albums Reset and A? of When.

-Early life
+Early life and education

-Lennox grew up in the Roland Park section of Baltimore, Maryland, and attended Waldorf School of Baltimore through 8th grade, and Kimberton Waldorf School in Chester County, Pennsylvania, for high school.
+Lennox grew up in the Roland Park section of Baltimore, Maryland.
+He attended the Waldorf School of Baltimore through 8th grade, and Kimberton Waldorf School in Chester County, Pennsylvania, for high school.
 His family moved frequently during his early years, owing to his father's studies to be an orthopedic surgeon.

-As a youth, he played sports, mainly soccer and basketball.
-His brother, Matt Lennox (whom the Animal Collective song "Brother Sport" is directed at), was a leading player on the high school basketball team and Noah was also a team member, playing as point guard.
+Growing up, Lennox played sports, mainly soccer and basketball.
+His brother, Matt Lennox (whom the Animal Collective song "Brother Sport" is about), was a leading player on the high school basketball team; Noah was also a team member, playing as point guard.

 Lennox has stated in interviews that he enjoyed drawing a lot as a teenager, especially pandas.
-He also studied piano until he was eight, then cello, and later on he sang tenor in his high school chamber choir.
+His moniker Panda Bear came from this habit of drawing pandas on his early mixtapes as a teenager.
+He also studied piano until he was eight, followed by cello.
+He sang tenor in his high school chamber choir.

-Though he and his family have never been very religious, Lennox briefly attended Boston University, where he majored in religion because of his interest in "the concept of God".
+Though he and his family have never been very religious, Lennox briefly attended Boston University (alongside his friend and future bandmate Josh Dibb), where he majored in religion because of his interest in "the concept of God".
+One summer he went to New York to visit his girlfriend, and decided not to return to university again.

 Career

 Animal Collective

 As a teen, Lennox began listening to electronic music styles such as house and techno, and artists such as Aphex Twin, all of which became a major influence on his later work.
 He recorded and performed music solo and with friends.

-Lennox had been friends with Deakin (Josh Dibb) since the second grade.
+Lennox had been friends with Deakin (Josh Dibb) since 1986 when they were aged eight, in school in the second grade.
 Deakin introduced Lennox to his high school friends Avey Tare (Dave Portner) and Geologist (Brian Weitz).
 For years, the four of them swapped homemade recordings, shared musical ideas and performed in different group configurations.
 Lennox, along with Deakin moved to New York in 2000.
-The band then became more collaborative in nature and they finally settled on the name "Animal Collective".
+The band then began collaborating and they settled on the name "Animal Collective".